saf-dmitry/taskpaper-mode/README.md

 Commands like `C-c C-j` jumping to a different position in the current file automatically push the old position onto the mark ring, to be able to return easily.
 The command `C-c &` (`taskpaper-mark-ring-goto`) jumps back to a recorded position.
 Using this command several times in direct succession moves through a ring of previously recorded positions.
 You can also use the command `C-c %` (`taskpaper-mark-ring-push`) to manually push the current position onto the mark ring.

-To assist navigation in long documents the command `C-c :` (`taskpaper-item-display-outline-path`) shows the current outline path in the echo area.

 ## Structure Editing

 Outlines allow a document to be organized in a hierarchical structure.
 The structure editing commands let you easily rearrange the order and hierarchy of items in the outline.